kojq/kiaien/README.md

 The name is under reconsideration.

-The license is being decided and will likely be MPL 2.0.
+The license is being decided, and MPL 2.0 is being considered.

-Any media will be our own.
+## RISC-V and latest x64

-init: systemd
+- kernel: latest stable

-initramfs generating: booster
+- filesystem: btrfs with optimal compression balance

-fs: btrfs with (optimal heuristically determined) compression
+- security: Secure Boot, TPM 2.0, etc

-ZRAM rather than swap
+- boot manager: rEFInd

-Sign for Secure Boot
+- initramfs generating: booster

-fstab, tmpfs
+- init: systemd

-NVIDIA MOK
+- swap: zram

-x86_64 v3, x86_64 v4, and RISC-V (unlikely, maybe ARM?)
+- fstab, tmpfs

-Main goals
+## Main goals
 - the OS protects itself from any modification, as none is allowed
 - it will self-repair in the event of change
 - it always functions as intended